Killing of Aniah Blanchard

+The killing of Aniah Blanchard occurred in October 2019.
+Blanchard, a 19-year-old college student, was reported missing on October 24.
+She had last been seen at a Chevron gas station in Auburn, Alabama, the previous night.
+A witness from the gas station claims to have seen Blanchard's kidnapping.
+Blanchard's body was found in Macon County, Alabama, one month after her disappearance.

+The cause of death was determined to be a gunshot wound.
+A suspect, Ibraheem Yazeed—who was out on bail on charges of kidnapping, attempted murder, and robbery at the time of the murder—was arrested and charged with Blanchard's murder.
+Yazeed was indicted by a grand jury on three charges: capital murder during a kidnapping, capital murder during a robbery and capital murder involving a victim in a vehicle in November 2022.
+In March 2023 pleaded not guilty to all charges.
+Prosecutors are seeking the death penalty.

+Blanchard's death attracted national attention and media coverage.
+The killing led to the creation of Aniah's Law, which reforms Alabama's bail system.

 Background

 Aniah Haley Blanchard (born June 22, 2000) was from Homewood, Alabama.
-She is the daughter of Elijah Blanchard, a Birmingham businessman, and Angela Haley-Harris, a registered nurse.
+She was the daughter of Elijah Blanchard, a Birmingham businessman, and Angela Haley-Harris, a registered nurse.
 Haley-Harris is currently married to UFC heavyweight fighter Walt Harris.
 Blanchard graduated from Homewood High School, where she played softball.
 At the time of her death, she was a student at Southern Union State Community College and was studying early childhood education.
 She was planning to transfer to Auburn University.